The Impact of Workplace Design on Productivity

 The research into biophilia in office spaces also found some interesting variations across cultures.

 In the UK, Netherlands, and the Philippines, productivity was linked with the presence of indoor plants, with Canada similarly responding to indoor greenery.
-In India and Indonesia, it was linked with green accents in office colouring.
-In Germany, office design that resulted in heightened productivity saw more stone elements than green ones.
-In Australia, wood furnishings correlated with productivity.

 The Human Spaces Biophilic Report found that in the US, productivity was impaired by a lack of views of nature.
 Although the UK and the US could be considered among the most progressive in biophilic design, the findings are that they also reported the lowest levels of natural light, the most desired design element of any workplace.